4th Mirchi Music Awards

 The 4th Mirchi Music Awards, presented by the Radio Mirchi, honoured the best of Hindi music from the year 2011.
 The ceremony was held on 21 March 2012 at the Bhavan's College Ground (Andheri), Mumbai and was hosted by Shaan and Usha Uthup.
 There were many performances, including those by Saif Ali Khan, Parikrama, Shreya Ghoshal, Bappi Lahiri and Mika Singh.
 There was a live jugalbandi featuring Shankar–Ehsaan–Loy, Lalit Pandit, Salim–Sulaiman, Ram Sampath, Sajid–Wajid and Leslie Lewis.
-Ash King, Harshdeep Kaur, Neha Bhasin, Anushka Manchanda, Tochi Raina, Shweta Pandit, Dominique and Clinton Cerejo, Kamal Khan, Suman Shridhar, Shefali Alvares, Benny Dayal and Ritu Pathak also performed during the award show.
+Ash King, Harshdeep Kaur, Neha Bhasin, Anushka Manchanda, Yo Yo Honey Singh, Tochi Raina, Shweta Pandit, Dominique and Clinton Cerejo, Kamal Khan, Suman Shridhar, Shefali Alvares, Benny Dayal and Ritu Pathak also performed during the award show.
 Rockstar won a leading five awards including Album of the Year.
 Song of the Year went to "Senorita" from Zindagi Na Milegi Dobara.
 The show was broadcast on 31 March 2012 on Colors.

 Winners and nominees

 The winners were selected by the members of jury, chaired by Javed Akhtar.
 They met on 6 March 2012 to close in on the nominations and decide on the winners.
 The following are the names of nominees and winners.

 (Winners are listed first, highlighted in boldface.)